pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-Bubble wrap was originally intended to be wallpaper.
+A day on Earth used to be only 18 hours long.